Optimal two-qubit gates in recurrence protocols of entanglement purification: Conclusions

 \section{Conclusions}

 In the context of entanglement purification and recurrence protocols, we have presented a method to obtain optimal protocols.
-This method searches for the optimal two-qubit gate, which is applied bilaterally at the nodes $A$ and $B$ in order to distill from an ensemble of noisy pairs a higher fidelity state with respect to a maximally entangled state.
-Our strategy considers situations, where the experimental apparatus does not have enough control over the entanglement generation phase and different experimental runs result in different states.
-Here, we assume that the same copies of the noisy state can be generated before the purification protocol takes place, but a different experimental run could result in different states.
-Errors originating from local operations, memory requirements, or even classical communication are neglected for now.
+This method searches for the optimal two-qubit gate, which is applied bilaterally at the nodes $A$ and $B$ in order to distill from an ensemble of mixed entangled pairs a higher fidelity state with respect to a maximally entangled state.
+Here we assumed that the same copies of the states can be generated before the purification protocol takes place, but a different experimental run could result in different states.
+Errors originating from local operations, memory requirements, or even classical communication have been neglected for now.

-We have numerically demonstrated the optimality of our proposal for several states.
-In the case of the Werner state, we have found several optimal two-qubit gates and their performances are the same as the CNOT-based Bennett protocol \cite{Bennett}.
+We numerically demonstrated the optimality of our proposal for several states.
+In the case of the Werner state, we found that several optimal two-qubit gates and their performances are the same as in the CNOT-based Deutsch protocol \cite{Deutsch}.
 Thus, for Werner states the optimality cannot be improved beyond the already known performance.
-Next, we have investigated a family of states that one can purify in one step, i.e., two noisy copies of states are enough to obtain a maximally entangled state, where we immediately obtain minimal average cost function $\bar{f} \approx 0$, as expected.
-Finally, we consider a two-parameter family of states which is considered in theoretical models of a quantum repeater \cite{Bernad2}.
-Our numerical investigations demonstrate that a single bilaterally applied CNOT gate cannot be globally optimal for these states.
-On the other hand, when the state is known, then parameter-dependent, non-symmetric local transformations allow again the CNOT to be also one of the optimal two-qubit gates.
-This case exemplifies the difference between protocols that are optimal for a full class of parameterized states and those that are only optimal for a single state.
+Next we investigated a family of states, which can be purified in one step, i.e., two copies of mixed entangled states are enough to obtain a maximally entangled state.
+Here we immediately obtained a minimal average cost function $\bar{f} \approx 0$, as expected.
+Finally, we considered a two-parameter family of states which is obtained in theoretical models of a quantum repeater \cite{Bernad2}.
+Our numerical investigation demonstrated that a single bilaterally applied CNOT gate cannot be globally optimal for these states.
+On the other hand, when the state is known beforehand, then parameter-dependent, nonsymmetric local transformations allow again the CNOT gate to be also one of the optimal two-qubit gates.
+This case exemplifies the difference between protocols that are optimal for a full class of parametrized states and those that are only optimal for a single state.
 We also investigated with our algorithm a concrete quantum circuit consisting of four different single-qubit gates and a CNOT gate, which is only a subset of the $SU(4)$ group.
 We found that the optimal two-qubit gate among all elements of this quantum circuit seems to be slightly worse than the one found among all matrices in $SU(4)$.
 This suggests that the search after an ensemble of optimal two-qubit gates can benefit from a general parametrization.